raine/anki-llm/README.md

 Next, create a prompt file (`prompt-ja-en.md`) to instruct the AI.
 The file begins with a YAML frontmatter block declaring the target field, followed by the prompt body.
-Use `{field_name}` syntax for variables that will be replaced with data from each note — we'll read from the `Japanese` field.
+Use `{field_name}` syntax for variables that will be replaced with data from each note; we'll read from the `Japanese` field.

 **File: `prompt-ja-en.md`**